FAQ

 How can I contact Mapex directly?

-Mapex in the USA is under the KHS America Privacy Policy.
-To review our privacy policy including our use of cookies, please visit khs-america.com/privacy.
+To review our privacy policy including our use of cookies, please visit Privacy Statement.

 SETUP / MAINTENANCE